thom4parisot/thom4.net/source/_posts/2017/without-a-home.md

 ![](/images/2017/04/myne.jpg)

 I initially envisionned to settle back in London after _having finished the book in 9 weeks_ (🙄) — mid-March it is — except I had to extend the journey.
 It happened [we][dtc] had to run a 3 weeks of _web development training_ in Algeria with [BBC Media Action](http://www.bbc.co.uk/mediaaction/).
-I also needed some time to recover from the journey, to celebrate a friend's birthday and to honour a birthday outing gift as well.
+I also needed some time to recover from the journey, to celebrate a friend's birthday and to honour a surprise birthday gift as well.

 It added an extra _4 weeks_ to the journey: